-In the 1870s, Coney Island was a disreputable place, populated by muggers, gamblers and petty thieves.
-It had been turned into this mess by Boss Tweed, the corrupt political leader of New York’s Tammany Hall political machine.
-Though Tweed was exiled from power by 1877, the power of Tammany persisted, and one of its minor operators, John McKane, was the boss of Gravesend when Corbin took an interest.
-He almost certainly proceeded with McKane’s blessing.
+In the 1870s, Coney Island had an unsavory reputation, populated by muggers, gamblers and petty thieves.
+Boss Tweed, the corrupt political leader of New York’s Tammany Hall political machine, had turned it into a mess.
+Though Tweed was exiled from power by 1877, the power of Tammany persisted.
+One of its minor operators, John McKane, ran Gravesend when Corbin took an interest.
+Corbin almost certainly proceeded with McKane’s blessing.

 Anti-Semitism was hardly unheard of at that time, but it was not uncontroversial.
-The prior summer, hotel operator and judge Henry Hilton (no relation to the Hilton hotels of today) made headlines when he refused to admit a Jewish patron to his Saratoga Springs Grand Union Hotel.
-Corbin’s similar stance resulted in both he and Hilton being featured in a Puck cartoon, depicting them churlishly harassing a Jewish caricature.
+The prior summer, hotel operator and judge Henry Hilton (no relation to the Hilton hotels of today) made headlines.
+He refused to admit a Jewish patron to his Saratoga Springs Grand Union Hotel.
+Corbin’s similar stance resulted in a Puck cartoon featuring him and Hilton churlishly harassing a Jewish caricature.

 For what it’s worth, Corbin’s bigotry was not confined to anti-Semitism.
-He made headlines again in the later years of his life for barring a Chinese passenger from being seated in the cabin on one of his ferries.
-While it doesn’t seem to have been a major element in his life, Corbin did take his point of view seriously, and he served as a founding member in the short-lived, but ominously named, American Society for the Suppression of the Jews.
+He made headlines again in the later years of his life for barring a Chinese passenger from the cabin on one of his ferries.
+While it doesn’t seem to have been a major element in his life, Corbin did take his point of view seriously.
+He served as a founding member in the short-lived, but ominously named, American Society for the Suppression of the Jews.

 Controversy aside, the Manhattan Beach Hotel prospered and Corbin set his sights on establishing a second hotel on the ocean: The Oriental.
 He turned to Tammany gangster John McKane again for assistance.
 Despite ongoing scandals, the Tammany machine was difficult to topple.
-In part this was because it was embraced by both Democrats and Republicans who, much like today, were both controlled by the same interests.
-Tammany thrived by demanding kickbacks for government contracts, licenses and favors, but would faithfully deliver on promises – taxpayers and the public be damned.
+The same interests controlled both Democrats and Republicans (very much like today), and both parties embraced Tammany.
+Tammany thrived by demanding kickbacks for government contracts, licenses and favors.
+But it would faithfully deliver on promises – taxpayers and the public be damned.
 Though Tammany started as a Democratic apparatus, it took money from anyone, regardless of affiliation.

 McKane, while successful in cleaning out the lesser criminals from Coney Island, was not successful in improving the overall image of the island.
 Under his control, it became known as ‘Sodom by the Sea.’
 Home to three racetracks, it was a destination for pleasure-seekers of all sorts.
 Eventually McKane would be sentenced to prison for his corruption, but in the 1870s he was still the boss of Gravesend.
 McKane advised Corbin that he could acquire from the town the property on which to build his second hotel through a simple town meeting vote, which McKane could deliver for a price.